shais00/shais00/README.md

 # 💫 About Me:
-I’m currently working on full stack and AI ,cloud applications along with robotic software development for autonomous driving inclusive of computer business and Python
+I’m currently working on full stack and AI ,cloud applications along with robotic software development for autonomous driving inclusive of computer vision and Python projects

 ## 🌐 Socials: